Why Finite Mathematics Is The Most Fundamental and Ultimate Quantum Theory Will Be Based on Finite Mathematics: Main results of FQT

 \subsection{Ring or field?}

 In standard quantum theory states are described by elements of Hilbert spaces.
 Such spaces are linear spaces over a field of complex numbers.
 A field is a set with four operations: addition, subtraction, multiplication and division.
+In the literature there have been also discussed approaches where quantum theory is based on the body of quaternions, $p$-adic fields or adelic rings built on the field of rational numbers (see e.g. Ref. \cite{Adler} and references therein).
+In the cellular automation interpretation of quantum theory proposed by 't Hooft (see Ref. \cite{tHooft} and references therein) the observables can be only integers and the evolution of states with such observables is described by standard mathematics.
+In all those approaches a problem remains whether or not it is possible to construct quantum theory without infinities.

 In FQT linear spaces can be over either finite rings or finite fields.
 A ring is a set with three operations: addition, subtraction and multiplication.
-Well known facts from standard algebra are that invariance of dimension, basis and linear independence are well defined only in spaces over a field or body.
+Known facts from standard algebra are that invariance of dimension, basis and linear independence are well defined only in spaces over a field or body.
 In addition, existence of division is often convenient for calculations.

 At the same time, as argued in Sec. \ref{intro}, in quantum theory division is not fundamental.
 History of physics tells us that it is desirable to construct physical theories with the least required notions.
 Therefore a problem arises whether ultimate quantum theory can be constructed without using division at all.
 For the first time this possibility has been discussed in Ref. \cite{Saniga}.